tnakatani/cs6601_assignment_2/README.md

 A friendly reminder: please ensure that your submission is in `player_submission.py`.
 The script described in the following section automatically sends that file to the servers for processing.

-To submit your code and have it evaluated for a grade, use `python submit.py assignment_1`.
+To submit your code and have it evaluated for a grade, use `python submit.py`.
 We are going to limit you to 1 submissions in one hour (Subject to change depending on load on servers) and the last submission before the deadline will be used to determine your grade.

-To enter yourself into the playoffs against your classmates, run `python submit.py --enable-face-off assignment_1`.
+To enter yourself into the playoffs against your classmates, run `python submit.py --enable-face-off`.
 Ensure that you have created the required AI.txt to enter the tournament.

 ## Your Classes (`player_submission.py`)